A Guide for the New Fantasy Commish

 Your league members will want to know in advance what position they’re drafting so they can plan their strategy.

 For in person drafts, this can be done by a neutral party usually picking names out of a hat.
 Select a time and place that the drawing will be held so that league members can attend if they want.
+An online meeting works well for this, too.
 Send out the official draft order to the league afterwards.

 For online drafts, you can pick the order same as an in person draft (make sure that your site allows you to specify draft order) or let your site determine the order randomly.